GLOBAL MARKETS-Stocks shake off stimulus doubts, gold goes wild

 "We have enormous uncertainty.
 It appears it's getting harder for both sides to compromise as the election is nearing...
 Trump's proposals would be smaller than markets have expected.
 There's question over whether they are viable, too," said Junpei Tanaka, strategist at Pictet.

-The U.S. election campaigns look set to gather steam after Democratic presidential candidate Joe Biden selected Senator Kamala Harris as his choice for vice president.
+The U.S. election campaigns are also set to gather momentum after Democratic presidential candidate Joe Biden selected Senator Kamala Harris as his choice for vice president on Tuesday.

-The 10-year U.S. Treasuries yield climbed a couple of basis points to 0.67% US10YT=RR in Europe to stay at a one-month high.
+Bond markets were also driving sentiment.
+The 10-year U.S. Treasuries yield climbed to 0.67% US10YT=RR in Europe to stay at a one-month high.

 On top of hedge selling ahead of the largest-ever 10-year note auction later in the day, bonds have also lost some of their safe-haven allure on rising hopes of vaccines against COVID-19.